TrovePI/trove/content/docs/welcome/welcome.md

 ## Trove

 - Learn everything there is to know about using Trove!
-[About using Trove →](../../trove-docs/)
+[Introduction to Trove →](../../trove-docs/introduction/)
 - Learn how to use Trove in you're build's package lookup.
-[Adding Trove to bpt's build](../../trove-docs/adding-trove-to-build/)
+[Adding Trove to bpt's build](../../trove-docs/using-trove/)
 - Searching Trove using bpt CLI.
 [Searching Trove (CLI) →](../../trove-docs/searching-cli/)
 - Searching Trove on trovepi.dev.
 [Searching Trove (Web) →](../../trove-docs/searching-web/)
 - Learn how to add your own packages to Trove!
 [Requesting package addition to Trove →](../../trove-docs/adding-your-packages/)